Avsecz/avsecz.github.io/_posts/2016-06-18-aws-tensorflow-setup.md

 ---
 layout: post
-title: Setting up TensorFlow 0.9 with Python 3.5 on Ubuntu 14.04 EC2 instance (from scratch)
+title: Setting up TensorFlow 0.9 with Python 3.5 on Ubuntu 14.04 EC2 instance
+excerpt_separator: <!--more-->
 ---

 This guide will show you how to: